nwnxee/unified/Plugins/Mono/Documentation/README.md

         }
     }

+- This also works for StartingConditionals.
+Just give your main function a return value as such, and return NWScript.TRUE or NWScript.FALSE.

+    static int Main()
+    {
+        return NWScript.GetLevelByClass(NWScript.CLASS_TYPE_CLERIC, NWScript.GetPCSpeaker()) != 0 ?
+NWScript.TRUE : NWScript.FALSE;
+    }

 - If you want to use the nwscript API, make sure to compile the various INTERNAL_*.cs files in the CSharpAPI folder.
 Here are some examples of using the API:

     NWScript.SendMessageToPC(NWScript.GetFirstPC(), "Rawr!
 It is me!
 Mario");